-"Mandate 4" of the European Commission to CEPT has triggered a decision process intended to guarantee that sufficient additional spectrum for third generation mobile and wireless communication systems will be made available in the European Union in due time, in a coordinated manner and based on market demand.
+"Mandate 4" of the European Commission to CEPT triggered a decision process intended to guarantee that sufficient additional spectrum for third generation mobile and wireless communication systems will be made available in the European Union in due time, in a coordinated manner and based on market demand.
 The Commission proposed that CEPT should follow a staged approach for the deliverables requested by "Mandate 4", ultimately leading to the adoption, by 31 March 2003, of an ECC Decision designating the additional frequency bands to be used for IMT-2000 systems and defining a 'reference date' by which the additional spectrum should become available.
-The outcome of the preliminary investigations undertaken by CEPT and the validation of its findings should be described in a Report from CEPT to be delivered to the Commission by 30 November 2002.
-This Report from CEPT should provide a validation of the initial proposals developed by CEPT and the basis for the decisions subsequently enshrined in a formal ECC Decision.
+The outcome of the preliminary investigations undertaken by CEPT and the validation of its findings were described in CEPT Report 001 [6]

-Finally, in March 2005, the ECC finally adopted ECC/DEC/(05)05 on the harmonized utilisation of spectrum for IMT-2000/UMTS systems operating within the band 2500-2690 MHz.
-This ECC Decision was developed in response to "Mandate 5" of the European Commission to CEPT "to harmonize the frequency usage within the additional frequency band of 2500-2690 MHz to be made available for IMT-2000/UMTS systems in Europe".
+Finally, in March 2005, the ECC finally adopted ECC Decision (05)05 [1] on the harmonised utilisation of spectrum for IMT-2000/UMTS systems operating within the band 2500-2690 MHz.
+This ECC Decision was developed in response to "Mandate 5" of the European Commission to CEPT "to harmonise the frequency usage within the additional frequency band of 2500-2690 MHz to be made available for IMT-2000/UMTS systems in Europe".

-In December 2004 the European Commission sent a liaison statement to CEPT highlighting the results of a questionnaire to Member States on use of the band 2010-2025 MHz.
-This indicated, "... that there does not seem to be any interest for self provided applications which are currently foreseen in the band 2010-2020 MHz...".
+In December 2004, the European Commission sent a liaison statement to CEPT highlighting the results of a questionnaire to Member States on use of the band 2010-2025 MHz.
+This indicated, "... that there does not seem to be any interest for self-provided applications which are currently foreseen in the band 2010-2020 MHz...".

-The revision of ECC/DEC/(06)01 aims at providing the most suitable frequency arrangement for the bands 1920-1980/2110-2170 MHz to respond to future market demand.

-The revision of ECC/DEC/(06)01 has modified the band plans and reduced the number of options relative to FDD or TDD operations.
-The band 1920-1980 MHz is now designated only for FDD uplink operations.
+The first revision of ECC Decision (06)01 aimed at providing the most suitable frequency arrangement for the bands 1920-1980 MHz/2110-2170 MHz to respond to future market demand.
+That revision modified the band plans and reduced the number of options relative to FDD or TDD operations.
+The band 1920-1980 MHz has been designated only for FDD uplink operations.